-Wind measurement is usually accomplished through RDF in the 1 668.4-1 700 MHz band.
-Therefore, tracking pedestals equipped with large parabolic antennas or phased array panels are used to avoid path loss, see Fig. 3-7.
+Wind measurement is usually accomplished through RDF or radar tracking in the 1 668.4-1 700 MHz band.
+Some countries still prefer using RDF to track a radiosonde providing windfinding with a built-in NAVAID/GNSS receiver - this allows alternative using a radiosonde without a built-in NAVAID/GNSS receiver with windfinding from RDF.
+Therefore, tracking pedestals equipped with large parabolic antennas or phased array panels are used to avoid path loss (See Fig. 3-7).
 The antenna pedestal rotates the antenna in azimuth and elevation to track the MetAid movement.
 Antenna gains of 25-28 dBi are typical for antenna systems operated in the band 1 668.4-1 700 MHz.